|Last updated 1 July 2021|

 later Coolidge Municiple Airport AZ, later Mesa-Gateway AZ

 William "Woody" Grantham, a long-time partner with Sergio Tomasoni in the large tanker operation T&G Inc at Chandler AZ, established IAR as an associate company during the 1980s.
-IAR offered the same range of spraying, fire attack, oil-slick dispersant and Government contract transport tasks as T&G Inc, from the same office block at Goodyear Memorial Airfield, Chandler AZ.
+IAR offered the same range of spraying, fire attack, oil-slick dispersant and Government contract transport tasks as T&G Inc, from the same office block at Goodyear Memorial Airfield, Chandler AZ (closed to operations circa 2005).

 IAR took over T&G Inc's last operational DC-7 tanker N4887C by 1998 when it continued the T&G Inc fire contract with the State of Alaska for the next three years, crewed by Woody Grantham, Bob Russell & Craig Hutchings.
 It continued for another four summers working sacross the US mainland states before being retired at IAR's new base Coolidge AZ.